Seton Hall's Seminary-Rectors

 "Today is about Jesus Christ, about His loving desire to make a home within each of our hearts, a palace where He will dwell now and into eternity!
 And I believe this is true in a particular manner for the men in preparation for His holy priesthood.
 To these men, I remind you: Jesus Christ wants to make His home in you - to form you into His likeness, to heal you with his gentle mercy and to draw you into His loving embrace.
 Our prayer, those of us who love Christ, His Church our loving Mother, and His priesthood, is that you will allow Him to be this for you and to do this within you.
 So, today, I believe, is about you - Jesus Christ and you!" - Msgr.
 Joseph R. Reilly after Mass of Dedication, Chapel of Christ the Good Shepherd

 Msgr.
 Joseph Reilly, a Mountainside native, graduated from of Seton Hall University in 1987.
 After studies at the North American College in Rome, he was ordained a priest in 1991.
 His first assignments were as a parochial vicar at St. Paul, Ramsey and St. Andrew, Bayonne.
-In 1994, he served as priest-secretary to Archbishop McCarrick, and in 1995 joined the staff of Seton Hall Prep, where he served as a faculty member and chaplain.
+In 1995, he joined the staff of Seton Hall Prep, where he served as a faculty member and chaplain.
 In 2002, he was named Rector of the College Seminary of the Immaculate Conception at Saint Andrew's Hall.
 He was appointed Rector /Dean of Immaculate Conception Seminary School of Theology in 2012.
 He holds a Bachelor of Sacred Theology from the Pontifical Gregorian University, Rome, a licentiate in Sacred Theology (STL) from Pontificio Istituto di Spiritualità - Teresianum, Rome, and a Doctor of Philosophy from the Graduate School of Education at Fordham University.
 He has served as a member of the Archdiocesan Priest Personnel Board, the Presbyteral Council, the Advisory Committee on Continuing Education and Ongoing Formation of Priests, the Archdiocesan Vocations Board, and the Board of Trustees of Seton Hall University.